Hsien Sheng Neil Brown

 In the same year, Neil moved to North Yorkshire, leaving his Beverley Dragons School of Kung Fu in the skilled hands of his student Hsien Sheng Black Sash Gary Bielby, assisted by Hsien Sheng Black Sash Damien Oakes.
 Meanwhile, in Pickering North Yorkshire, Neil established adults and children's kung fu clubs under the banner of the Ryedale Dragons (as part of his Tianlong / Celestial Dragon Temple association) and continued to develop Celestial Dragon Temple Boxing.

-In 2024, Sifu Neil Brown was invited to teach Lee style Feng Shou Kung Fu and Tai Chi classes on behalf of Beverley-based Chinese Arts - Lee Style (again this highlights the generosity and support of Sifu Ted Oxley, co-founder of Chinese Arts - Lee Style).
+In 2024, Neil was invited to teach Lee style Feng Shou Kung Fu and Tai Chi classes on behalf of Beverley-based Chinese Arts - Lee Style (again this highlights the generosity and support of Sifu Ted Oxley, co-founder of Chinese Arts - Lee Style).

 Dragon Phoenix Taoist Arts promotes meditation, t'ai chi, kung fu and related arts for self defence, wellbeing, spiritual healing and the development of good character, and does not support in any way the actions of individuals or groups of any kind inimical and dangerous to society and the welfare of mankind.